 ‘Time and time again, experience has shown that what minorities who live under the threat of annihilation need most is a voice that cannot be ignored.
 The Rohingyas promises to provide desperately needed awareness at a critical turning point in the history of Burma – awareness provided by a renowned and accomplished scholar and policy advisor, Dr. Azeem Ibrahim.’ — Steven Kiersons, Team Lead, Burma, The Sentinel Project for Genocide Prevention

 ‘Dr Ibrahim makes a strong case for naming the situation facing the Rohingya a genocide and convincingly shows the urgent need for immediate action to alleviate ongoing suffering as well as to arrest any escalation.
 He does an excellent job of dismantling the arguments made by some commentators that the Rohingya, as a group, did not exist in Myanmar in the past.’ — Dr Jonathan Saha, Academic Fellow in the History of Race and Empire University of Leeds

 ‘Exhaustively researched book does a valuable job of recording the group’s suffering in painful detail, and he is right to urge the world to pay even closer attention to what is happening in Arakan.’ — Christian Caryl, The National Interest

-‘Ibrahim offers one of the fullest descriptions available of the current Rohingya crisis, retelling the narrative of the emerging genocide with force (if not always the clearest prose).’ — Joshua Kurlantzick, Senior Fellow for Southeast Asia at the Council on Foreign Relations in The Washington Monthly
+‘Ibrahim offers one of the fullest descriptions available of the current Rohingya crisis, retelling the narrative of the emerging genocide with force.’ — Joshua Kurlantzick, Senior Fellow for Southeast Asia at the Council on Foreign Relations in The Washington Monthly